Choose which cookies you’d like to accept:

 Correct!

-In the first box, the numbers are 10 and 17.
+The first box contains the numbers 10 and 17.

-In the second box, the numbers are 21 and 28.
+The second box contains the numbers 21 and 28.

 If Stewart is taller than Bobby, and Reuben is shorter than Bobby, then we know that: